livingdocsIO/documentation/guides/watching_documents.md

 ### Project config
-On the top level of the project config cretain _actions groups_ can be defined.
+On the top level of the project config, certain _actions groups_ can be defined.

 With the _action groups_ you can define the types of changes a certain group is interested in.

-Enabling the feature and project configuration will be output as this in the editor.
+Enabling the feature and project configuration will be output like this in the editor.

 ![Notifications UI](./images/notification_config.png)